bvn13/kb-layout-caps-led/README.md

 > Switching on and off capslock led according to the keyboard layout

-This project is againts to show your keyboard layout switching with CapsLock LED indicator.
+This project is against to show your keyboard layout switching with CapsLock LED indicator.

 ## Installation